Bison as Baby’s First Food

 A research study with 88 babies compared pureed beef vs iron-fortified infant cereal as first baby food.
 Zinc and iron status were measured at 9 months of age and growth was measured until 12 months.

 So you certainly can include fortified infant cereal into your baby’s diet as a source of non-heme iron.
 But if you’re not a vegetarian family, think about adding in some red meat as well.
-It’s a good source of nutrients that your baby needs to grow well.
+It’s an excellent source of nutrients that your baby needs to grow well.

 How to serve bison to your family

-Meatloaf, meat sauce or meatballs are a great way to serve ground bison to your whole family.
-The ground meat is nice and tender and even a beginning baby will be able to chew it.
+Meatloaf, meat sauce or meatballs are a great way to serve ground meat for babies and your whole family.
+Ground bison is nice and tender and even a beginning baby will be able to chew it.

 I also like to use a pressure cooker or slow cooker to cook a roast.
 Shred the meat and offer your baby small pieces to chew on.